Skip to main content

 Vector search uses pgvector's HNSW index for approximate nearest neighbor with cosine distance.

-RRF fusion (K=60) combines both ranked lists.
+RRF fusion combines both ranked lists.
 Documents appearing in both lists are ranked higher than documents in only one list.
+The default presets use rrf_k = 60, with vector and FTS stream weights stored on the retrieval tool.

 Ranking and filtering (step 3)

-The fused candidate list passes through four sequential filters:
+The fused candidate list passes through ranking and filtering:

 StageDescription